collective/collective.noticeboard/README.txt

 Editing in overlays works with the version of Products.TinyMCE shipped with Plone 4.x as well as with the latest version compatible with IE9 (>= 1.3b7)

+Be aware that you choose the right version of collective.js.jqueryui.
+They offer different versions for each minor Plone Release, so we cannot suggest minimum versions.
+For Plone 4.3 you need > 1.10.2

 Credits
 -------